-a.
+- 3. The monitor(s) will deal only with three and five-point penalty discrepancies in the Judge's cards. - 4.
+The monitor(s) will be concerned with obvious penalties.
+All other calls will be ruled as judgment calls. - 5.
+Procedure of the monitor: - a.
 The monitor(s) look at the judge's cards for three or five point penalty differences.
-In the event the Judges are split on a particular penalty, and in the event that the monitor judge has recorded an obvious three or five point penalty which was not recorded by either Judge, (This will be known as a Monitor Review MR) then the work is reviewed on film, and is then ruled on by applying the "Rules for Judging Cutting Horse Shows" found in the NCHA Rule Book.
+In the event the Judges are split on a particular penalty, then the work is reviewed on film, and is then ruled on by applying the "Rules for Judging Cutting Horse Shows" found in the NCHA Rule Book - b.

-- b.
 If the monitor(s) are in full agreement that the rule in question was violated or not violated, then the Judge in error will be asked to the monitor room.
 If the monitor(s) are split on the rule in question, Rule 21 is applied. - c.
-If the Judge or Judges charged a penalty, the Judge will be asked to show the monitor where he/she charged the penalty in that run. - d.
-If the Judge or Judges did not charge a penalty, then the penalty will be shown to the Judge / Judges. - e.
-In either case, the Judge or Judges can see the situation as many times as he/she wishes, and if he/she requests any clarification of the rule in question, then it is given to him/her from the Rule Book and Casebook examples. - f.
+If the Judge charged a penalty, the Judge will be asked to show the monitor where he/she charged the penalty in that run. - d.
+If the Judge did not charge a penalty, then the penalty will be shown to the Judge. - e.
+In either case, the Judge can see the situation as many times as he/she wishes, and if he/she requests any clarification of the rule in question, then it is given to him/her from the Rule Book and Casebook examples. - f.
 If a major penalty has been called in error, thereby making clear and obvious one-point penalties not previously charged, then the adjusted score shall reflect the one-point penalty. - g.
 At this time, the Judge has the opportunity to change his/her score or leave his/her score as originally marked.
-In no way is the Judge intimidated or encouraged into changing his or her score or leaving his or her score as originally marked. - h.
-If the Judge wishes to change his/her score, an affidavit is signed by the Judge signifying the penalty, and the score is adjusted by the amount of that penalty from a to a .
-If the review was called by the Monitor (MR) then the MR shall be recorded on the Judges Score card.
+In no way is the Judge intimidated or encouraged into changing his or her score or leaving his or her score as originally marked.